Traditional marketers don’t rely enough on data.

 Data lies.
 All the time.
 Right to your face.

 At any given moment, your traffic source data is wrong.
 Your conversions are wrong.
-And therefore, your understanding of marketing ROI is wrong, too.
+And therefore, your understanding of digital marketing ROI is wrong, too.

 But the last is the most important.
 Don’t fool yourself.
 You need eyeballs and visibility and awareness to drive anything.

+Marketing efforts are unpredictable.
 You won’t be able to track it all.
 You might not be able to justify the ROI in the short term.
 However, it’s the only shot you’ve got in the long run.

 That’s ok, though.
 Because the underlying data you have trouble justifying is probably wrong, anyway.